 Cleveland, Ohio 44195

-As an advanced practice nurse manager, Vanderbilt supervises 28 clinical nurse specialists in the Office of Nursing Education and Professional Practice Development.
+As Director of Advanced Practice Nursing, Vanderbilt supervises 39 clinical nurse specialists in the Office of Nursing Education and Professional Practice Development.
 As part of her role, she has developed an orientation program and provides ongoing mentoring and educational support for new clinical nurse specialists.
 Throughout her career she has taken active roles in numerous committees and councils, such as co-chair of Cleveland Clinic’s patient falls committee, leader of the geriatric nurse resource program, and chair of the continuing education committee for the advance practice nurse council.

 Clinical Practice & Teaching